-To help you decide which programme might be most suitable, you can use our Women Development Initiatives Matrix for more detail on each programme and how to apply use the following pages.
+To help you decide which programme might be most suitable, you can use the following matrix for more detail on each programme and how to apply: Women's Development Initiatives Matrix 2022 [PDF 91KB]

 Please be aware that places are limited and there is selection process to ensure rich discussions are taking place across each cohort.

 QMUL participates in Aurora, a women-only leadership development programme aimed at addressing the under-representation of women in leadership positions in the Higher Education sector.

 Springboard is a four month personal and professional development programme for women.
 It offers participants the opportunity to undertake a substantial review of their work and personal life, and take more control by making good quality decisions about the right way forward.

 UNIque – an online women's development programme for early career researchers

 UNIque is designed specifically for women researchers at the early career stage.